agateblue/fabpress/README.rst

 ****************

 - Python 2.7
-- Fabric_. for managing connexion to server and calling commands
+- Fabric_ for managing connexion to server and calling commands
-- WP-CLI_. for dealing with most of the Wordpress stuff
+- WP-CLI_ for dealing with most of the Wordpress stuff

 On remote machine
 *****************